pigant/ng2-auto-complete/README.md

 ## Usage it in your code

         <input auto-complete [(ngModel)]="myData" [source]="mySource" />

-For full example, please check `test` directory to see the example of;
+For full example, please check `app` directory to see the example of;

   - `systemjs.config.js`
   - `app.module.ts`